-The OWP hosts the Student Writers’ Workshop for young writers in grades 3-12 on the second Saturday of every March on the Eastern Oregon University campus in La Grande.
-The next date is March 9, 2013.
+The English/Writing program hosts the Student Writers’ Workshop for young writers in grades 3-12 on the second Saturday of every March on the Eastern Oregon University campus in La Grande.
+The next date is March 9, 2019.

 Students from across Eastern Oregon, along with teachers, parents, and chaperones, participate in an opening session, write in concurrent sessions with topics such as journalism and poetry, eat lunch in the EOU cafeteria, and celebrate their writing in an open mic.
 All participants are invited to submit their writing to the workshop anthology.

 Registration: $30 per student.
 Teachers, parents, and chaperones attend for free.
 Teachers are encouraged to bring groups of students.
 The registration fee includes regular sessions and lunch.
 Scholarships and group rates are available.
 Please indicate on the form or contact Nancy Knowles.
 Please make checks to EOU and mail them to: Nancy Knowles, English/Writing Program, Eastern Oregon University, 1 University Blvd., La Grande, OR 97850.

 - 9:30 – 11:30 AM Morning Sessions

 - 11:30 AM – 12:30 PM Lunch in the EOU Cafeteria

 - 9:30 AM – 12:00 PM Morning Sessions

 - 12:00 – 1:00 PM Lunch in the EOU Cafeteria